Do you have kittens available?

 AVAILABLE: Adoption applications are being accepted for this kitten.

-HOLD: Kitten is on hold for someone - It is unlikely the kitten will become available again.
+HOLD: Kitten is on hold for someone - There is a chance the kitten could become available again.

 RESERVED: Contract signed, reservation fee paid - It is unlikely the kitten will become available again.